Yojimbo (software)

 Yojimbo is a personal information manager for MacOS by Bare Bones Software.
 It can store notes, images and media, URLs, web pages, and passwords.
 Yojimbo can also encrypt any of its contents and store the password in the Keychain.
 It is Bare Bones' second Cocoa application.

+Yojimbo can store almost any type of file.
+Users can "throw" as much information into the software as they want.
+One can tag items or organize them into folders.
+Yojimbo can organize files by file type; for example, all of the .docx and .pdf files are automatically sorted into a "Documents" folder, and all the .jpg or .svg files are put into an "Images" folder.

 History

 Yojimbo was first released on January 23, 2006.
 At the time, Bare Bones called it "a completely new information organizer".
+The current list of versions released by Bare Bones are: